 A child does not need to be potty trained to enter the toddler or preschool programs.

 We also have a Young 5's program that offers a longer small group time and the option of adding afternoons for additional enrichment.
 This group is filled with the oldest children in the center as well as those children that the parents have decided would benefit from an additional year of preschool before entering kindergarten.
-A child in this program can attend 2, 3, 4, or 5 days per week, but must stay until 12:30 and can add 2, 3, 4, or 5 afternoons if desired.
+A child in this program can attend from 2 to 5 days per week.

 - SOCIALLY - By providing experiences where children learn to share, take turns and show respect for others.

 - EMOTIONALLY - By helping children recognize and express their feelings in acceptable ways.

 - PHYSICALLY - By encouraging children to develop large and small muscle coordination and helping them to develop skills in caring for their own physical needs.

 - INTELLECTUALLY - By providing opportunities where children can develop communication skills such as listening, following directions, expressing ideas and analyzing information.

 - SPIRITUALLY - By planning experiences where children can learn about God's love.

 - Toddler Program - there are two teachers and no more than 8 children enrolled.

 - Three Year Old Program - there are three teachers and no more than 20 - 24 children enrolled.